-Beginning in January 2021 through the report date, Mine #15 and Carnegie 1 mines were idled due to the adverse market effects Covid-19 global pandemic.
+Beginning in January 2021 through the report date, 2020, Mine #15 and Carnegie 1 mines were idled due to the adverse market effects Covid-19 global pandemic.
+The Carnegie 1 mine restarted during October 2022 and the Carnegie 2 mine commenced during 2022.